 in which Bitch contributor Veronica Arreola defends the use of the word while many others disagree...

 Bitch Media publishes the award-winning quarterly magazine, Bitch:Feminist Response to Pop Culture.
-Pitch in to support feminist media: Subscribe today!
+Subscribe today on sale and get a free sticker!

 I think we need to promote using the word Bitch only to describe an empowered or opinionated women.
 For the younger generation, myself included, it's a little harder.
 Because we are so often bombarded with the term in the media, and it is used to describe different things, it rolls off the tongue smoothly.
 There is something seriously wrong here.